How to make traditional Choucroute Garnie.

 The traditional method involves heating up the sauerkraut with beer or wine and pork or goose fat, then adding spices and charcuterie.
-The dish is also one of those where there are hundreds of variations to the main recipe, both in the method of preparation and the ingredients used, with everyone customizing it as they see fit.
+The dish is also one of those where there are hundreds of variations of the main recipe, both in the method of preparation and the ingredients used, with everyone customizing it as they see fit.

 It is a bit of an unsightly dish (perhaps more than a bit), but as soon as you smell it its unrefined appearance will cease to matter.

 Ingredients for Choucroute Garnie

 Alsatian dressed sauerkraut a fabulous dish in that it contains everything for a complete meal.

 - a variety of spices used in Alsatian cooking – bay leaf, caraway, thyme, juniper berries.

-- malty beer or sweeter white wine to balance the sour flavors of the sauerkraut
+- malty beer or white wine to balance the sour flavors of the sauerkraut